Surveillance issues in smart cities: Predictive policing

 Non-legal controversies also arise over the passive discrimination that predictive policing programs can generate.
 In New York, a data-driven stop and frisk program was aborted after a US District Court found that the program constituted racial profiling.
-Roughly 83% of persons stopped under the program were persons of colour.
+Roughly 83% of persons stopped under the program were persons of color.
 This discrimination was masked through the noise generated by mass data analysis, leading some academics to state that the number of factors within predictive policing algorithms may result in conflicting data and biased sampling.
 The European Court of Human Rights has also acknowledged the disproportionate targeting of search powers against persons of colour in the UK, highlighting the dangers of smart city technology in predictive policing.

 Mass surveillance

 The concept of smart cities is inherently tied to mass surveillance.
 The benefits derived from smart city technology are dependent on constant data flows captured and aggregated by sensors, cameras and tracking applications.
 This persistence surveillance however, raises a number of privacy issues.
 Mass surveillance through big data acts in a manner that reduces urban anonymity, due to the breadth of information and potential uses which can be extrapolated when multiple data streams are analysed together by a single governmental entity.
 Advocates of smart cities (such as Vint Cerf) state that this is akin to the level of privacy experienced in small towns.
 In contrast, critics state that information sharing in smart cities has shifted from horizontal information flows between citizens to a vertical, unilateral process between citizen and government, reflecting concerns about panopticism.